Skip to main content

 Making the Most of Business Text Abbreviations

-Text abbreviations make communication feel quick and aligned with everyday conversation styles.
+Text abbreviations make communication quick and aligned with everyday conversation styles.
 But using them means knowing when they help and when they hurt your message.

 When to Use Them